 Why it’s good?

-- The business actually responded (this is important because many businesses choose to ignore negative reviews)
+- The business responded (this is important because many companies choose to ignore negative reviews)

-- They offered to help with resolving the issue (and they did it publicly, which demonstrates a commitment to improving customers’ experience).
+- They offered to help resolve the issue (and they did it publicly, demonstrating a commitment to improving customers’ experience).

-Use these tips to get as many positive reviews as you can and make your business an obvious choice among others!
+Use these tips to get as many positive reviews as possible and make your business an obvious choice among others!